MARLONDAVID0526/mlops-zoomcamp/cohorts/2023/04-deployment/homework.md

 __Note:__ Make sure you use the snippet above for saving the file.
 It should contain only these two columns.
 For this question, don't change the dtypes of the columns and use pyarrow, not fastparquet.

+Size of the output file: 56.169318199157715 MB
 ## Q3.
 Creating the scoring script

 Now let's turn the notebook into a script.

 Which command you need to execute for that?

+jupyter nbconvert --to script starter.ipynb
 ## Q4.
 Virtual environment

 Now let's put everything into a virtual environment.
 We'll use pipenv for that.